XRPLF/xrpl-dev-portal/content/references/rippled-api/public-rippled-methods/subscription-methods/unsubscribe.md

 <!-- MULTICODE_BLOCK_END -->

-The response follows the [standard format](#response-formatting), with a successful result containing no fields.
+The response follows the [standard format][], with a successful result containing no fields.

 ## Possible Errors